Field Sales 2026: 10 Actionable Tips

 1. Optimize Route Planning for Maximum Territory Coverage

-Bad routing kills selling time before the first conversation even starts.
-If a rep spends the day zigzagging across a city, you are paying for windshield time instead of pipeline creation.
+Poor routing wastes selling time before the first conversation.
+If a rep spends the day zigzagging across a city, you’re paying for windshield time instead of pipeline conversations.
+Put route planning at the center of field execution.

 What disciplined routing looks like